 When you combine these currencies with the US dollar, you pretty much get the list of the best Forex currency pairs to trade.

-Meanwhile, according to our broker interviews, USDRON and USDBGN pairs are the least favorite currency pairs in the Forex market.
+Meanwhile, according to our broker interviews, USDRON and USDBGN currency pairs are the least favorite currency pairs in the Forex market.
 So, with so many trading pairs what are the best Forex pairs to trade?

 Top 10 best Pairs to trade in Forex

-Determining which of the above are the best forex pairs often depends on you as a trader.
+Determining which of the above are the best forex pairs to trade often depends on you as a trader.
 You need to take your time to understand what kind of a trader you are.
 Once you identify your strengths and weaknesses you will be able to analyze the market.

-You will need to look into the list of Forex pairs compatible with your trading strategy, to determine the best pairs to trade.
+You will need to look into the list of currency pairs compatible with your trading strategy, to determine the best pairs to trade.
 You can also use our Currency Correlation Matrix below to use more than one pair in your strategy.

 Read also: Is Forex Trading Halal or Haram?